xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (dkulp)  Fix issues with effects that need to render on the main thread being rendered WAY too often if "Per Model" used.
 2021.05 February 19 2021
    -- enh (dkulp)  Reduce timer usage which are preventing the CPU from sleeping (more work to go) -- enh (dpriem) Allow direct import from packaged sequence zip files